sphinxlab/toulbar2/docs/README.md

         make readme
         make html

-    but also requires (into _files) the generated .pdf files
+    but .html pages also requires (into _files) the generated .pdf files

   - to generate epub :